 Flutist Naama Neuman is a distinguished chamber music and orchestra player.
 She played first flute at the Komische Oper Berlin and The Wuppertal Symphony Orchestra, and as a second flute at the Israel Philharmonic Orchestra, and the Israel Camerata, Jerusalem.
 Dedicated to the performance of contemporary music, Ms. Neuman was a member of the Israel Contemporary Players, where she has performed numerous premieres of new pieces that were written for her and the ensemble.
 She has played under the Baton of conductors such as Zubin Mehta, Kiril Petrenko, Gustavo Dudamel, Ricardo Mutti, Kurt Masur, Michael Tilson Thomas, and Valery Gergiev.

-As an enthusiastic chamber musician, Ms. Neuman has participated in festivals including the International Chamber Music Festival d’été de Nice, the Felicia Blumenthal Music Festival and the Pablo Casals Music Festival.
-She played recitals all over the world from Israel to Germany, Canada and Korea.
+As an enthusiastic chamber musician, Ms. Neuman has participated in festivals including the International Chamber Music Festival d’été de Nice, the Felicia Blumenthal Music Festival, and the Pablo Casals Music Festival.
+She plays recitals all over the world from Israel to Germany, Canada, and Korea.

 Her arrangement of Grieg’s Violin Sonata No.1 will be published worldwide in 2020 by Edition Svitzer.